 - Finally, they will rank every Section 3 GAMSAT score.

-- The Merged Rank is generated with these three ranks.
-This process involves averaging a given applicant’ rank to get one final, overall rank.
+- The Merged Rank is generated from these three ranks by averaging a given applicant's rank to get one final, overall rank.

 Her Merged Rank will be calculated as follows:

-This tells us that Suzie’s Merged Rank value is 124, according to the USyd 2024 entry ranking system.
-Considering USyd allows up to 300 students each year, about 225 people get into the CSP spot, it looks like Suzie is a successful applicant and has gained a position into 2025 medicine at USyd.
+This tells us that Suzie's Merged Rank value is 124.
+Considering USyd allows up to 300 students each year, with about 225 people in the CSP spot, Suzie appears to be a successful applicant.

-In short, our thousands and thousands of anonymous data points have allowed us to use meta-analysis techniques to determine the average and standard deviations scores for each section of the GAMSAT.
+Our thousands of anonymous data points have allowed us to use meta-analysis techniques to determine the average and standard deviation scores for each section of the GAMSAT.

 Finally, this emulated Merged Rank gives us a likelihood of you receiving an offer for the Doctor of Medicine at The University of Sydney.

-For the 2025 entry into the University of Sydney's Doctor of Medicine program, there was no Interview, instead, the selection process placed a greater emphasis on the GAMSAT ranking process, particularly focusing on the scores from Sections 1 and 2 of the GAMSAT.
+For 2026 entry into the University of Sydney's Doctor of Medicine program, there was no interview.
+The selection process placed a greater emphasis on the GAMSAT ranking process, particularly focusing on the scores from Sections 1 and 2 of the GAMSAT.
+This approach is expected to continue for 2027 entry, however applicants should check the USyd website for any updates prior to applying.

-Getting rid of interviews for 2025 entry clearly means there is a loss for applicants to demonstrate who they are as a person outside of the GAMSAT.
+The absence of interviews clearly means there is a reduced opportunity for applicants to demonstrate who they are as a person outside of the GAMSAT.

-The new USyd ranking process does however place more emphasis on Section 1 scores, and Section 2 to a lesser extent.
-But, why is this the case?
+The USyd ranking process places more emphasis on Section 1 scores, and Section 2 to a lesser extent.
+Why is this the case?
 The average and standard deviation for Section 1 is a lot smaller than that of Section 3.
-What this means is scoring high in Section 1 will put you at a higher Section 1 rank than it does for the same score in Section 3, simply because Section 3 has a higher average and also a greater spread.
+Scoring high in Section 1 will put you at a higher Section 1 rank than the same score in Section 3, simply because Section 3 has a higher average and also a greater spread.

-In essence, we can crudely summarise this process as USyd valuing Section 1 more than Section 3 for 2025 entry.
+In essence, USyd values Section 1 more than Section 3 in its current ranking process.

-Additionally, the USyd are using Section 1 (and Section 2 to a lesser extent) almost as a proxy for the skills we’d normally be able to identify from a USyd MMI.
-As a result, they are being more sensitive to higher Section 1 scores than they are for Section 3.
+Additionally, USyd uses Section 1 (and Section 2 to a lesser extent) almost as a proxy for the skills normally identified through an MMI.
+As a result, they are more sensitive to higher Section 1 scores than Section 3 scores.

 Does this mean a high Section 3 score is a disadvantage?
 Definitely not.
 It simply means it's just not as much of an advantage as the same score in Section 1.